Paul Duffen: Newsdesk Media

 Duffen was appointed Chairman of Newsdesk Media in June 2011, a company founded by CEO Alan Spence, a former Financial Times journalist, in 1995.
 Newsdesk publishes strategic reviews and annual and centenary books, among a range of editorial formats, under contract or in partnership with transnational organisations, governments and public sector institutions, including sovereign wealth funds, industry associations and private corporations.
 Newsdesk's clients include: the OECD; the G8 Research Group; the G20 Research Group; the European Climate Exchange; the Atlantic Council; the London Stock Exchange, Airbus and the British Army.
-The company also publishes an ‘Invest In…’ series of titles for the African Union as well as a number of emerging economies, including Nigeria, Jordan, Kuwait and Azerbaijan.
+The company also publishes an ‘Invest In…’ series of titles for the African Union as well as a number of other economies, including Nigeria, Jordan, Kuwait and Azerbaijan.

 Personal life

-Duffen has five children, two of whom have left University and are working in London.
+Duffen has five children, two of whom have left university and are working in London.
 He lives in Surrey with his wife Emma and three younger children.